 The soft key file is created using the Editor utility that comes with the BTOS operating system.
 The file may contain up to twenty lines of up to eighty characters each.
 Each line should end with a regular carriage return.
 If there are any additional characters between the eightieth character on the line and the carriage return that ends that line, they are ignored.
-To enter nonprinting characters (function keys, carriage returns, etc.) into a character string, the file may use the special characters () and (~) as defined in "Auto-ATE Special Characters" in Section 4.
+To enter nonprinting characters (function keys, carriage returns, etc.) into a character string, the file may use the special characters () and (-) as defined in "Auto-ATE Special Characters" in Section 4.

-Lines in the file are automatically assigned to a corresponding numeric or function key: Lines 1 to 10 are assigned to numeric keys 0 to 9 (numeric keypad keys only), and lines 11 to 20 are assigned to function keys F1 to F10.
+Lines in the file are automatically assigned to a corresponding numeric key from either the numeric keypad or from the typewriter portion of the keyboard.
+Lines 1 through 10 are assigned to numeric keypad keys 0 through 9 and lines 11 through 20 are assigned to keys 1 through 0, respectively, on the typewriter keyboard.